matthpn2/SMS-Bot/README.md

 ngrok http ["insert port_number"] </br >
 ![server execution](https://i.imgur.com/ZlLxamu.png)

-Copy one of the http(s) forwarding addresses into your Twilio dashboard where it says "A MESSAGE COMES IN" and save the changes.</br >
+Copy one of the http(s) forwarding addresses into your Twilio dashboard where it says "A MESSAGE COMES IN" and save the changes.
 Text your Twilio number with one of the following commands and you should get a response: </br >

     WIKI ["insert wikipedia request"]
     WEATHER ["insert city name"]